pingcap/docs/tidb-cloud/data-service-manage-github-connection.md

     4. For **Configure Automatic Deployment**, enable or disable this option according to your need.

         - When it is enabled, the changes made in your specified GitHub directory can be automatically deployed in TiDB Cloud, and you can find the corresponding deployment and commit information in the Data App deployment history.
-        - When it is disabled, the changes made in your specified GitHub directory will NOT deployed in TiDB Cloud, which means that the Data App are not affected by your changes in GitHub.
+        - When it is disabled, the changes made in your specified GitHub directory will NOT be deployed in TiDB Cloud, which means that the Data App is not affected by your changes in GitHub.

 5. Click **Confirm Connect**.